Starting An Etsy Business? The Top Pros and Cons

 Etsy is an online buying and selling platform that started in 2005 and became a publicly traded company in 2015.
 It’s similar to eBay or Amazon Marketplace, but you can only sell handmade items and vintage goods.

-Although starting an Etsy store can lead to lucrative opportunities, it isn’t for everyone.
-Running a successful Etsy store requires a lot of hard work and dedication, which is why you should make sure that it’s the right platform for your products.
+Although starting an Etsy store can be a lucrative venture, it isn’t for everyone.
+Running a successful Etsy store requires hard work and dedication.
+Therefore, you should ensure that it’s the right selling platform for you before opening a store.

-In this post, we’ll list the pros and cons of starting an Etsy store, so you can decide if it’s right for you.
+In this post, we’ll list the top pros and cons of starting an Etsy store.
+After reading our guide, you can decide if Etsy is right for your business.

 What Are the Pros and Cons of Starting an Etsy Store?

-Etsy has more than 81.9 million active buyers, making it a great place for entrepreneurs to sell their items.
+Etsy has more than 81.9 million active buyers, making it a great place to sell your handmade or vintage items.

-Buyers come to Etsy seeking specific handmade items, so you already have a built-in audience that’s looking for your products.
-Listing your products on Etsy will allow you to potentially get sales from organic search traffic on the Etsy homepage, which can complement your outside marketing efforts.
+Buyers come to Etsy seeking specific handmade items, so you already have a built-in audience.
+Listing your products on Etsy will allow you to potentially get sales from organic search traffic on the Etsy homepage.

-If you struggle to make sales on your business’s ecommerce website, listing your products on Etsy could be a great way to make additional sales.
+If you struggle to sell online, listing your products on Etsy could be a great way to make additional sales.

 Business owners should always make decisions using data, and luckily, Etsy tracks many metrics for you.

 Your Etsy dashboard will show you stats about your shop, such as: